rehmanessanidev/pokemon-game-demo/README.md

 # pokemon-game-demo
 A pokemon inspired game created using JS and HTML canvas

-My second game project developed alongside a tutorial.
-From this tutorial I learned the very basics of the mechanics for a top down Rpg game.
-I learned a great deal with JS OOP.
-This the the largest project I have done so far and I am excited to see how well it turned out.
+My second game project.
+From this project I learned the very basics of the mechanics for a top down RPG game.
+I applied my knowledge of object-oriented programming in JavaScript.
+This is the largest project I have completed so far and I am excited to see how well it turned out.